-Ronald E. McNair Scholars Program at Wellesley College
+Ronald E. McNair Scholars Program at Wellesley College (sophomores and juniors)

 Note: for further information about the McNair Scholars Program at Wellesley, please contact Teofilo Barbalho who'd love to talk with any Wellesley student interested in the program.

 The McNair Scholars Program is a federal TRIO program funded at 187 institutions across the United States and Puerto Rico by the U.S. Department of Education.
 McNair participants are either first-generation college students with financial need, or members of a group that is traditionally underrepresented in graduate education and have demonstrated strong academic potential.
 The goal of the McNair Scholars Program is to increase graduate education for students from underrepresented groups.
-At Wellesley, the McNair Scholars Program is STEM focused.

 Who is eligible?

-- First Generation and Low-Income, or Underrepresented ALANA* (African American, Latinx, Alaska Native, Native American, Pacific Islander), who are:
+• First Generation and Low-Income, or Underrepresented ALANA* (African American, Latinx, Alaska Native, Native American, Pacific Islander), who are:

-- U.S. Citizens or permanent residents,
+• U.S. Citizens or permanent residents,

-- Majoring in a STEM discipline, with a
+• majoring in a STEM discipline, with a

-- 2.8 GPA or higher
+• 2.8 GPA or higher

 How do I apply?

-Applications are typically due in November each year.
-For specific timeline and application information, please visit the Ronald E. McNair Post-Baccalaureate Achievement Program.
+Deadline: December 1, 2023, 5pm - for specific timeline and application information, please visit the Ronald E. McNair Post-Baccalaureate Achievement Program.

 Have questions or concerns?
 Contact Teofilo Barbalho who'd love to help any Wellesley student interested in McNair.